Spanish, German and French language classes for young children

 Most Music Lingua classes are attended by the parent and child, others are drop-off classes, and some are taught in preschools and elementary schools.
 Parents love attending with their child.
 Often they are native speakers or have studied the language themselves and are happy to have a refresher course and a continual reminder to speak to their child in the language.
 Some are just interested in starting their child young in a foreign language, and are excited to learn it along with them.
 (Many of these are surprised at how much faster their child picks up the language than they themselves!)

-On the first day of a Music Lingua class each child is given a special take-home packet, which includes the music CD, a music activity booklet with the bilingual lyrics, a storybook with audio CD, and a theme toy.
-The parents are asked to have the child listen to the CD as much as possible at home and in the car.
+On the first day of a Music Lingua class each child is given a special take-home packet, which includes the music app, a music activity booklet with the bilingual lyrics, a storybook with audio, and a theme toy.
+The parents are asked to have the child listen to the music as much as possible at home and in the car.
 By the next class the children are already familiar with the music, perhaps even singing the songs even though they don’t know what the sounds mean, and the teacher can then focus on comprehension.

 Teachers have a prop or visual aid in their units’ “Toy Box” for each major vocabulary word or concept they teach, making it easy and fun for them to convey the meanings of the songs.
 Most songs contain language that pertains to the theme, and others contain functional language and phrases that can be used everywhere.
 Each unit contains a counting song, color song, greeting song, and various season-specific songs such as weather, seasons, or clothing.
 Classes typically meet once a week for 45 minutes, and last 10-12 weeks.